jacksleight/statamic-distill/README.md

 ### Stills

 Stills are exactly the same as [query scopes](https://statamic.dev/extending/query-scopes-and-filters), but for Distill queries.
 You can create them by adding a new class in `app/Stills/*.php`.
 They have an `apply` method that receives the query builder object and an array of additional tag parameters.
+The query builder class has camel cased method names that match the tag parameters above.

 ### Search